Thousands of Refugees and Underserved Students in Africa and the Middle East Go to College Because of This Alumna

 The nongovernmental organization that she was hired to lead, Kepler, partnered with Southern New Hampshire University (SNHU) to give students in Kigali access to U.S. college degrees through a blended online and in-person program, which also required students to get a three-month internship.
 In 2015, Kepler and SNHU expanded the program to the Kizibia refugee camp in western Rwanda.
 Now, Russell is a senior vice president at SNHU and executive director of the university’s Global Education Movement (GEM), overseeing college and internship programs for over 1,000 students, many of them refugees, at 10 locations in five countries: Rwanda, Kenya, Malawi, South Africa, and Lebanon.

 Throughout, Russell has maintained her ties to the Graduate Center.
 She calls her Ph.D. adviser, Professor Juan Battle, a thought partner in her work.
-Battle has taught students in her program and set up an internship program for students in Rwanda, which is now overseen by students in the Graduate Center’s International Migration Studies master’s program.
+Battle has taught students in her program and set up an internship program for students in Rwanda and other countries, which will soon be overseen by students in the Graduate Center’s International Migration Studies master’s program.

 Russell spoke with us about her work from South Africa.
 “I like living in the same context as our students and with the same internet challenges, connectivity challenges,” she said.